-The UE must establish a separate SWu instance (i.e. a separate IPsec tunnel) for the PDN connection to the IMS well-known APN and to the APN to be used for XCAP requests, see also section 6.6.
+The UE must establish a separate SWu instance (i.e. a separate IPsec tunnel) for the PDN connection to the IMS well-known APN and to the APN to be used for XCAP requests, see also section 4.6.
 The UE must provide the APN during the initial attach procedure and during the attach to additional PDN procedure as specified in 3GPP TS 23.402 [6].
+The APN shall be encoded as ID FQDN defined in IETF RFC 5996 [13].
+The UE must use the same ePDG for all SWu instances, see also section 4.7.1.2.